p-friedl/dataeng-capstone/README.md

 ### File Format & Structure
 The dataset is provided as either daily reports or time series summary.
 The daily reports are available worldwide or for US only.
 All files are provided in CSV format.
 For the project scope only the worldwide daily reports will be considered.
 These daily reports are delivered as single files per day with the following naming convention: `MM-DD-YYYY.csv` in UTC.
+The dataset has a size of `539,478 rows`.

 ### Field description
 Column|Description